Coronavirus (COVID-19)

 COVID virus image

-COVID-19 WINTER 2024 UPDATE
+COVID-19 SUMMER 2024 UPDATE

 On January 9, 2024, the California Department of Public Health (CDPH) released new Coronavirus (COVID-19) isolation and exposure guidance.
 This guidance is intended to support individuals returning to normal activities sooner.
 The California Division of Occupational Safety and Health (Cal/OSHA) has concurrently adopted these guidelines as the rules for most California workplaces.